airbytehq/airbyte/docs/connector-development/config-based/tutorial/3-connecting-to-the-API-source.md

 ## Updating the connector spec and config

-1. Let's populate the config so the connector can access the access key and base currency.
+Let's populate the specification (`spec.yaml`) the configuration (`secrets/config.json), so the connector can access the access key and base currency.

-   First, we'll add these properties to the connector spec in `source-exchange-rates-tutorial/source_exchange_rates_tutorial/spec.yaml`
+1. We'll add these properties to the connector spec in `source-exchange-rates-tutorial/source_exchange_rates_tutorial/spec.yaml`

 ```
 documentationUrl: https://docs.airbyte.io/integrations/sources/exchangeratesapi